 Injuries that may lead to CRPS

-Occasionally, people who have suffered a spinal cord injury, stroke or heart attack develop CRPS.
+Occasionally, people who have had a spinal-cord injury, stroke or heart attack develop CRPS.
 However, most cases of CRPS occur after an injury to the arm or leg, such as:

 - Fracture – broken bone

 - Penetrating injury – such as a deep wound or laceration

 - Surgery – such as a knee arthroscopy or an operation to treat carpal tunnel syndrome.

 CRPS is a pain disorder of the central nervous system, which includes the brain and spinal cord.
 We do not understand the cause well.
 Most health professionals believe that a few different factors working together may trigger the symptoms.
 The way each of these factors contributes to the onset of CRPS may be different for each person.

 Triggering factors, called ‘disease mechanisms’, are thought to include: